 In light of the school shootings, and everything else going on in the world, what child needs to be taught “kill thy neighbor”?…If allergic Tommy has been irritating you at school, throw a little peanut into his sandwich, that’ll take care of it.
 The horrific stories of kids dying from these allergies had me in disbelief of what I just saw on the screen.
 I would like to believe the filmmakers were trying to imitate the slapstick silliness in cartoons, and fell sorely short.

 In the US childhood is no longer protected in this busy, noisy electronic age.
-We are constantly putting adult content into our children’s films to make them more entertaining for us adults.
-We need to keep our needs and wants out of kid’s films.
-That’s their territory, their safe place.
-There is a whole different mentality in European Children’s Cinema.
-Their films are more innocent fun, imaginative and child friendly.
+Children spend much less time in nature and instead view the world through their tablets.
+To make matters worse, we are constantly putting adult content into films intended for children in order to make them more entertaining for us adults, in an effort to increase their box office draw.
+A good film will attract all ages.
+We need to keep our adult material out of children’s films.
+This is their territory, their safe place.

-Imagine to be a child again!
-Upon a Starry Night is a short film, with a playful story straight out of my childhood imagination.
-What I desire to create with Starry Night is even deeper than just the delightful, fantastical story.
+With our misdirected focus, we are missing out on a valuable resource, stories can be used to teach, inspire and heal.
+They can remind us of what is important, instill wisdom and influence behavior.
+Upon a Starry Night does these things, while also being a magical story straight out of my childhood imagination.
+What I desire to create with Upon a Starry Night is deeper, than just its playful story.
 I want to create a corridor to something beyond this physical world…a feeling of universal love, peace, connection and wonder.
-Visually stunning, Upon a Starry Night is a joyful celebration of childhood, diversity, connection and the beauty of the human spirit.
+Visually stunning, Upon a Starry Night will be a joyful celebration of diversity, our connection to each other, to our natural world and all there is.